-A full year's employment, for this purpose, is 45 worked weeks or more, excluding holiday time (annual vacation) or 1,653.75 hours for office workers and 1,743.75 hours for shop assistants.
+A full years employment, in this context, is 45 worked weeks or more, excluding holiday time (annual vacation), or 1,653.75 hours for office workers and 1,743.75 hours hours for shop assistants.

-The bonus shall be paid before 1 June, based on the employee's job proportion and length of employment during the holiday reference year, to all employees who have been in continuous employment for the same employer for 12 weeks during the previous 12 months as of 30 April or are employed during the first week of May.
+The bonus shall be paid 1 June, based on the employees job proportion and length of employment during the holiday reference year, to all employees who have been in continuous employment for the same employer for 12 weeks during the previous 12 months as of 30 April or are employed during the first week of May.

-The holiday allowance bonus includes holiday allowance, and it is a fixed amount that is not subject to alterations according to other provisions.
+The holiday bonus includes holiday (vacation) pay, and it is a fixed sum that is not subject to change according to other provisions.
 Accrued holiday bonus shall be settled upon termination of employment in the event that such termination occurs prior to the due date for the bonus.